 2e Diagnosis

-Twice-exceptional students have both giftedness and a co-occurring disability such as ADHD, autism, dyslexia, or other learning or emotional challenges.
+2e kids and adults have both giftedness and a co-occurring disability such as ADHD, autism, dyslexia, or other learning or emotional challenges.
 The 2e test process involves recognizing strengths and challenges that often mask one another, making diagnosis more complex.
 Here’s an overview:

-Understanding 2e Diagnosis
+Understanding a 2e Diagnosis

 1. Giftedness: Exceptional intellectual ability or talents, often measured through IQ tests or creative assessments.